 Today we are going to take a dive into the mini excavator and go over all the important details of what you need to know.
 This article will explain the different sizing categories of a mini excavator, common jobs they are used for, how they compare to standard excavators, how to choose the right mini excavator for jobs and more.
 If you are curious about anything to do with a mini excavator, this is the article for you.

 The mini excavator has capabilities similar to an excavator, with the added benefit of being able to work in small spaces.
-Also called a compact excavator or small excavator, mini excavators feature the traditional components of an excavator as a smaller size.

 Mini Excavator: The Basics